Alluxio/alluxio/docs/en/Configuration-Settings.md

 Alluxio can be configured by setting the values of supported  [configuration properties ](Configuration-Properties.html).
-For a user who wants to customize how an application  (e.g., a Spark or MapReduce job) interacting with Alluxio, check [how to configure Alluxio applications](#configure- applications); for Alluxio admin who wants to customize Alluxio service, check [how to configure Alluxio clusters](#configure-alluxio-cluster).
+For a user who wants to customize how an application  (e.g., a Spark or MapReduce job) interacts with Alluxio, check [how to configure Alluxio applications](#configure-applications); for Alluxio admin who wants to customize Alluxio service, check [how to configure Alluxio clusters](#configure-alluxio-cluster).

 # Configure Applications

-Customizing how an application job interacts with Alluxio service can be application specific.
+Customizing how an application job interacts with Alluxio service is application specific.
 Here we provide recommendation for a few common applications.

 ## Alluxio Shell Commands

-Alluxio shell users can use JVM system property `-Dproperty=value` to specify an Alluxio property in commandline.
+Alluxio shell users can use JVM system property `-Dproperty=value` to specify Alluxio properties in commandline.
 For example, the following Alluxio shell command sets the write type to `CACHE_THROUGH` when copying files to Alluxio: